Gothsec/Gothsec/README.md

 ### Right now:
 - Looking for junior/trainee positions 2025/1
-- Building a new project called StockIn(with SCRUM)
+- Building a new project called StockIn (SCRUM)
 - Working with MERN (MySQL)

 ### Get in Touch: